Postgraduate Course: Governance, Development and Poverty in Africa (PGSP11327)

 ||The course is assessed by the following:

-20% of the course grade will be awarded for a 1,000 word short essay (blog entry of policy brief) to be submitted electronically.
+20% of the course grade will be awarded for a 1,000 word short essay (book review) to be submitted electronically.

 80% for a 3,000-word long essay on a topic related to the course theme, to be submitted electronically.